 Suicide is the act of intentionally taking your own life.

-Suicidal feelings can range from being preoccupied by abstract thoughts about ending your life, or feeling that people would be better off without you, to thinking about methods of suicide, or making clear plans to take your own life.
+Suicidal feelings can mean having abstract thoughts about ending your life or feeling that people would be better off without you.
+Or it can mean thinking about methods of suicide or making clear plans to take your own life.

 But you are not alone.
 Many people think about suicide at some point in their lifetime.